tensorflow/mlir-hlo/stablehlo/docs/spec.md

 [Programs](#programs) section describes the structure of StableHLO programs which consist of StableHLO functions which themselves consist of StableHLO ops.
 Within that structure, the [Ops](#ops) section specifies the semantics of individual ops.
-Finally, the [Execution](#execution) section provides semantics for all these ops executing together within a program.
+The [Execution](#execution) section provides semantics for all these ops executing together within a program.
+Finally, the [Notation](#notation) section discusses the notation used throughout the specification.

 ## Programs